cboettig/labnotebook/content/_index.md

 [Environmental Science, Policy and Management](http://ourenvironment.berkeley.edu) at [UC Berkeley](http://www.berkeley.edu).

-I work on problems in ecological forecasting and decision making under uncertainty, with applications for global change, conservation and natural resource management.
+We work on problems in ecological forecasting and decision making under uncertainty, with applications for global change, conservation and natural resource management.
 I am particularly interested in how we can predict or manage ecological systems that may experience regime shifts: